 RELATED: 100 Things To Do in New York State with Kids Before They Grow Up

-The loop around Pelton Pond is a short and sweet hike for all ages.
+The loop around Pelton Pond in Clarence Fahnestock Memorial State Park is a short and sweet all-ages hike.

 RELATED: Easy Day Hikes Near New York City